 1. Choosing a Pineapple

 One of the fastest ways of determining a good pineapple is by the way it looks.
 Although these are not the only factors to consider, checking the size and color is a good place to start.
 Look for those that are wide with a deep color instead of pale looking ones.
+A ripe pineapple should smell sweet.

 The crown should be green, firm, and fresh.
 See to it that the fruit is firm and not squishy or soft.
 Contrary to popular belief, softness does not equate ripeness.
 As mentioned earlier, you want the pineapple to be firm as this is a sign of freshness.